BLE-LTER/ble-handbook/handbook.md

 We use a certain directory structure for working with data packages.

-Under the Austin disk folder at `\\austin.utexas.edu\disk\engr\research\crwr\Projects\BLE-LTER` we have a Data directory.
+Under the OneDrive folder we have a Data directory.
 Each data package constitutes a child directory under Data.
 All operations with this data package are performed within this folder.
 Naming convention is `(dataset ID)_(dataset nickname)`, e.g. "12_sediment_pigment".

 **Within each data package directory:**
 -  "FromPI" contains data and metadata files as scientists sent them.
 If there have been multiple versions received from PIs, then create folders with ISO dates received as dir names.
 If lots of confusing versions, consider making a README to explain the difference.